 The coolant lines run from the engine into the heater and back up to the engine.
 To remove the heater, we had to cut the lines to it and close the loop.
 We planned to buy the brass elbow fitting needed to connect the hoses before cutting them, so we researched the diameter of most school bus coolant hoses and bought a brass elbow accordingly.

 We cut the hoses going to the heater and clamped the two ends with trigger clamps so we wouldn’t get drenched with coolant.
 Unfortunately, it turned out that the brass fitting we bought was too small and the size we needed was so big that it wasn’t in stock at any local hardware store.
-We ordered the correct fitting and waited for it to be shipped to us… but now we had two already cut hoses hanging around.
+We ordered the correct fitting and waited for it to be shipped to us… except now we had two already cut hoses hanging from the bus.

-Once the right brass fitting came in, we installed it with hose clamps, added foam pipe insulation to the hoses, and attached the coolant line back to the underside of the bus.
+Once the right brass fitting arrived, we installed it with hose clamps, added foam pipe insulation to the hoses, and attached the coolant line back to the underside of the bus.

 Tip: The hose clamps (silver rings around the hoses) keep the hoses secured to the brass fitting.
-We used the foam pipe insulation to help protect the hoses.
+We used the foam pipe insulation (black foam around the blue hoses) to help protect the hoses.

 Removing the Ceiling and Wall Panels